greenmail-mail-test/greenmail/README.md

   Make sure you got [Maven 3.8][maven_download] or higher, and run a JDK 8 or newer.
   If you want to skip building the docker image, leave out the `-Pdocker` profile option.

-  If you want to skip the long running tests, use the Maven option `-DskipITs` .
+  If you want to skip the long-running tests, use the Maven option `-DskipITs` .

 * Build the Maven site (and the optional example report)